radry/Raytracing-path-tracing-RTGI-Reshade/README.md

 Version: 0.8.0.2

+For the latest version, please join the Patreon: patreon.com/mcflypg

 License: Free to share, no derivatives [do not edit].

 This is a set of shaders/textures that require reshade. https://reshade.me/